What is considered valid acceptable identification

 Valid acceptable identification includes:

-If applying in person, you must present original valid acceptable identification.
+If applying in person, you need to present original valid acceptable identification.

-If applying by mail, you must submit copies of the front and back of original valid acceptable identification, each copy signed by a guarantor.
-To find out more, visit About guarantors.
+If you need a guarantor, you need to submit copies of the front and back of valid acceptable identification, each copy signed and dated by your guarantor.

 How to apply if you don't have valid acceptable identification

-If you only have one piece of valid identification that meets some of the requirements, you may submit that piece of identification and find a guarantor.
-To find out more, visit About guarantors.
+If you only have one piece of valid identification that meets some of the requirements, you can submit that piece of identification with a guarantor declaration.

 Did you find what you were looking for?